Adapted from article by Bruce Barker, P.Ag.

 Several labs in Western Canada can test for the Aphanomyces root rot pathogen.
 These labs may analyze either root tissue or a soil sample.

 While each lab has its own sampling and submission protocol, the following are general recommendations for soil and plant sampling: Soil analysis can be performed as a direct soil extraction or as a bait test.
-A soil bait test, offered by a number of commercial labs, utilizes germinating seedlings of an Aphanomyces host crop that are planted into the soil sample to induce Aphanomyces oospore germination.
-This test mention has been shown to provide the most consistent results when testing soil for Aphanomyces risk potential.
+A soil bait test, offered by several commercial labs, utilizes germinating seedlings of an Aphanomyces host crop that are planted into the soil sample to induce Aphanomyces oospore germination.
+This test method has been shown to provide the most consistent results when testing soil for Aphanomyces.
+One of the challenges that still exist, however, is determining Aphanomyces levels in dry, heavier-textured soils, which under current analysis techniques, have a greater frequency of producing false negative results.

 Soil

-- Sample field in a W shaped pattern across entire field or focus on taking samples from low spots, water runs, compacted areas, or other suspect areas where yellowing and poor growth in previous pea or lentil crop was noted.
+- Sample in a W-shaped pattern across entire field or focus on taking samples from low spots, water runs, compacted areas, or other suspect areas where yellowing and poor growth in previous pea or lentil crops was noted.

-- Collect soil from four to eight inches (10 to 20 centimetres) deep in the surface A-horizon layer, or less as depth allows, without taking any of the B-horizon subsoil.
+- Collect a four to eight inch (10 to 20 centimetres) deep soil sample from the surface A-horizon layer, or less as depth allows, without taking any of the B-horizon subsoil.
 Do not include thatch or surface residue layers in the sample.

-- Submit a minimum two cup sample of soil.
+- Submit a minimum soil sample volume of two cups.

 Plant Tissue

-- Scout for suspect plants showing signs of root rots such as wilting and yellowing of the plant, and discoloured roots.
+- Scout for suspect plants showing signs of root rots such as wilting, yellowing of the plant, and discoloured roots.
 Submit root tissue only (fresh, dried, or frozen) for testing.

-Some labs provide their own sample kit.
-Contact the lab for their specific sampling and submission requirements.
+- Some labs provide their own sample kit.
+Contact the lab for their specific sampling protocols and submission requirements.

 What The Results Mean